SammyK/LaravelFacebookSdk/README.md

 ```

 This is because by default, strict mode is enabled which sets [`sql_mode` to include `STRICT_TRANS_TABLES`](https://dev.mysql.com/doc/refman/5.6/en/sql-mode.html).
 Since we don't need a password for users logging in with Facebook, this field will be empty.
 A workaround to this error is to set `strict` to `false` for the MySQL diver in your `config/database.php` file.

+#### Canvas and Page Tab URLs must not end with a slash

+If your Canvas or Page Tab URL ends with a slash '/' (e.g. https://my.domain/facebook/canvas/) then Laravel performs a 301 redirect to the corresponding URL without the trailing slash (for Apache web server this rule is declared in `public/.htaccess` file), therefore the `POST`'ed `signed_request` param is lost during the redirect which makes impossible for both Canvas and PageTab helpers to obtain an access token from the request.

+For Page Tab go to the [Basic Settings of your App Dashboard](https://developers.facebook.com/apps/) and make sure that your `Secure Page Tab URL` field doesn't have a trailing slash (e.g. https://my.domain/facebook/page-tab).

+But for Canvas Facebook doesn't allow an URL to finish without a '/' unless it has a '?' in it.
+Therefore make sure that your `Facebook Web Games URL (https)` field is something like that https://my.domain/facebook/canvas?some-string

 ## Testing